glasnt/blog/_posts/2016-04-03-djangocon-europe.md

 ----
 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/140681500@N07/25878124840/in/album-72157666534110876/" title="Day 2 at DjangoCon Europe 2016"><img src="https://farm2.staticflickr.com/1665/25878124840_fa7b0067a5_z.jpg" width="640" height="427" alt="Day 2 at DjangoCon Europe 2016"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

 DjangoCon Europe was outstanding.
-I have eternal gratitude to the organisers, volunteers, attendees and new friends; as especially to the Django Software Foundation, who's financial aid helped me get all the way over to the other side of the world for an unforgettable week.
+I have eternal gratitude to the organisers, volunteers, attendees and new friends; as especially to the Django Software Foundation, which granted me financial aid that helped me get all the way over to the other side of the world for an unforgettable week.

 -----

 You can see my entire tweetstream from DjangoCon Europe [here](https://twitter.com/search?q=from%3Aglasnt+%23djangocon)

+The *incredible* photos from the event can be found [on Flickr](https://www.flickr.com/photos/140681500@N07/albums/with/72157666534110876)